 Covers East Renfrewshire Area.
 Areas visited outwith this incur a £5 surcharge.

-Once you have agreed your Curacorn treatmant plan.
-An appointment will be booked into on of our Curacorn Treatment sessions on a Friday Evening.
-You will receive your first Curacorn treament and a follow up review appointment will be arranged 4 weeks after your first Curacorn treatment.
-If required, you will receive a second Curacorn treatment as part of your tretament package.
-If you request further treatments, an additional cost of £100 per Curacorn treatment will be charged but this is rare.
+Once your Curacorn treatmant plan has been agreed, an appointment will be booked and you will receive your first Curacorn treament and a follow up review appointment will be arranged 4 weeks later.
+If required, you will receive a second and third Curacorn treatment which will be administered as part of your initial treatment package.

 Reduction of Verruca lesion and use of Nitrous Oxide to freeze the viral lesion.
 (May require 1-3 treatments).

-* Please note a deposit is required to secure your appointment at the time of booking.
+* Please note: a deposit is required to secure your appointment at the time of booking.
+Unsecured appointments cannot be guaranteed.

 Why not treat your friends and family.